mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-results-2023.md

 #### Test Methodology

-An external uptime monitor will check the availability of all documentation available at [https://docs.webchartnow.com/resources/system-specifications/fhir-application-programming-interface-api/](https://docs.webchartnow.com/resources/system-specifications/fhir-application-programming-interface-api/) and the linked subpages.
+An external uptime monitor will check the availability of all documentation available at https://docs.webchartnow.com/resources/system-specifications/fhir-application-programming-interface-api/ and the linked subpages.
 Both up- and downtime will be logged to be reported quarterly.
 The cause of any downtime and the duration will also be logged   In the event of any downtime, the amount of downtime can be reported at daily, weekly, or monthly intervals in addition to the quarterly reports, and the cause of each downtime occurrence will be reported.

 #### Results

+The FHIR API documentation was available 99.975% of the time in 2023 representing an overall increase from an availability of 99.967% in 2022.

+The FHIR API documentation was available 99.991% of Q1.
+There was a 6 minute down period on March 8, 2023 and a 1 minute down period on March 9, 2023 due to a connection timeout.

+The FHIR API documentation was available 99.914% of Q2.
+There was a 1 hour 51 minute down period on June 13, 2023 due to a connection timeout.

+The FHIR API documentation was available 100% of Q3.

+The FHIR API documentation was available 99.995% of Q4.
+There was a 1 minute down period on November 30, 2023 and a 5 minute down period on December 15, 2023 due to a connection timeout.

 #### Discussion

+As expected, the documentation maintained an uptime of greater than 99.9% at 99.975% for the year.
+During any down time the FHIR API documentation would not have been available, but no effect on end user requests for the information was reported.